The State AI Law Becomes the Regulator

 Those are not small cases.
 They are the places where model-mediated knowledge becomes administrative reality.
 A generated explanation can become a record.
 A score can become a denial.
 A chatbot answer can become advice.
 A safety protocol can remain invisible until an incident happens.
 A person becomes governable through a system they never chose and cannot inspect.

 This is why the state layer matters even when it is awkward.
 It can require disclosure at the point of use.
 It can give attorneys general investigatory power.
 It can create rights to explanation, correction, human review, and incident reporting.
+It can use procurement, public records, and public registers to make government AI systems visible.
 It can treat AI as part of ordinary institutional life rather than only as frontier research or national competition.

 The Governance Standard